Bradford Pear Bounty Program Requirements

 - Pre-registration is required.

 - Tree removal is the homeowner’s responsibility.
-Several tree care service providers are offering discounts for those participating in the program (see below).
-Find a certified arborist here.
+Several tree care service providers are offering discounts for those participating in the program.
+See the removal discounts page for more details, and find a certified arborist here.

 - This is an event-based program.
 Participants must attend at the location and date/time of the event to pick up their trees.